 Good faith complaints, even if mistaken, may form the grounds of a retaliation complaint if an employer discriminates against an employee for such a report.
 Judge Deborah K. Chasanow held that Sharon Randolph and Tami Thompson were protected when they made good faith complaints to the Maryland Department of Labor.

-This article by TELG principal & general counsel Nicholas Woodfield was published by Employment Law Daily on December 1, 2010.
+TELG principal & general counsel Nicholas Woodfield was published by Employment Law Daily on December 1, 2010.

 DMD Extends FLSA’s Prohibition of Retaliation to Mistaken but Good Faith Complaints to a State Agency